AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop06_use_class-wide_pre-post_contracts.rst

 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""

-   * 6.42 "Violations of the Liskov substitution principle or the contract model [BLP]"
+* 6.42 Violations of the Liskov substitution principle or the contract model [BLP]

 """""""""""""""""""""""""""
 Noncompliant Code Example